Blinken urges Turkey to immediately approve Sweden's NATO accession | Law-Order

 Blinken urges Turkey to immediately approve Sweden's NATO accession

-"While we are not linking the two issues – when I say we I mean the Biden administration – some members of Congress are," Blinken said.
-A bipartisan group of senators in a February letter to Biden said Turkey's failure to ratify the accession protocols for Sweden and Finland, which was still waiting at the time, would "call into question this pending sale" of the F-16s.
+Blinken also rejected the suggestion that the Biden administration was linking Turkey's approval of Sweden's NATO accession to the sale of F-16 fighter jets to Ankara, although he said the U.S. Congress was doing so.

 U.S. Secretary of State Antony Blinken on Tuesday urged Turkey to immediately finalize Sweden's accession to NATO, saying the Nordic country had already taken significant steps to address Ankara's objections to its membership.
-Blinken also rejected the suggestion that the Biden administration was linking Turkey's approval of Sweden's NATO accession to the sale of F-16 fighter jets to Ankara, although he said the U.S. Congress was.
-A day before, the U.S. President also alluded to a link.
+Blinken also rejected the suggestion that the Biden administration was linking Turkey's approval of Sweden's NATO accession to the sale of F-16 fighter jets to Ankara, although he said the U.S. Congress was doing so.
+A day before, the U.S. president also alluded to a link.

-Speaking at a joint press conference with the Swedish Prime Minister in Lulea, northern Sweden, Blinken said Washington was going to continue to work to complete Sweden's accession in time for a mid-July NATO summit that will bring together alliance heads of state.
+Speaking at a joint press conference with the Swedish prime minister in Lulea, northern Sweden, Blinken said Washington was going to continue to work to complete Sweden's accession in time for a mid-July NATO summit that will bring together alliance heads of state.
 "We believe the time is now and there's no reason for not moving forward," Blinken said.
-"Turkiye has raised important and legitimate concerns.
+"Turkey has raised important and legitimate concerns.
 Sweden and Finland both addressed those concerns."

 "We look forward to this process being completed in the weeks ahead.
 We have no doubt that it can be, and it should be and we expect it to be," he said.
-His comments came hours after Turkey called on Sweden to prosecute those responsible for projecting the flag of an outlawed group onto the parliament building in Stockholm on the day of Turkish elections that extended President Tayyip Erdogan's rule.
+Blinken also reiterated to Turkish Foreign Minister Mevlut Cavusoglu on Tuesday his belief that Sweden is ready to join the alliance now, according to a State Department read-out of a phone call between the two.

 "We are in constant contact with our Turkish counterparts on this specific issue," said Swedish Prime Minister Ulf Kristersson.
 Sweden is fulfilling "the very final part" of a memorandum of measures with a new piece of legislation on counter-terrorism due to come into force on June 1, he said.